Peter Newman (author)

 Peter Newman is an English author of fantasy novels and short stories, including the Gemmell Award-winning The Vagrant.
 He is also co-writer of the Hugo Award winning Tea and Jeopardy podcast.

 Personal life

-Newman lives in Somerset with his wife, fellow author Emma Newman, and son.
-Growing up in and around London, he studied Drama and Education at the Central School of Speech and Drama, going on to work as a secondary school drama teacher.
+Growing up in and around London, Newman studied Drama and Education at the Central School of Speech and Drama, going on to work as a secondary school drama teacher.